 Top FAQs for Rocky Point Rally

-Here’s a list of some of the top 5 questions we got at Phoenix Bike Fest ’16!
-We look forward to seeing you all this November.
+Here’s a list of some of the top 5 questions we generally get We look forward to seeing you all this November.

 2. Where is Rocky Point?
-We’re thrilled to show folks the map of just how close Puerto Peñasco (Rocky Point), Sonora, is the AZ border and talk about the 1 hour ride just down from the crossing at Lukeville.
-For many, we believe, this was the first time they also heard about the Coastal Highway ride to Rocky Point when coming from the West that makes it a lot easier for folks from CA and spots near Yuma to easily ride down to Rocky Point.
-Plus, a lot of people plan to do a loop from the West by riding in one way (Interstate 8 to Gila Bend, down AZ 85 to the border, and then to Rocky Point ….returning by way of Coastal Highway up through Yuma).
+It’s surprising to many how close Puerto Peñasco (Rocky Point), Sonora, is to the AZ border with just about a 1 hour ride down from the crossing at Lukeville (AZ Highway 85).
+Plus, the Coastal Highway to Rocky Point is an option when coming from the West, making it a lot easier for folks from CA and spots near Yuma to easily ride down to Rocky Point.
+Over the years, we have noted a lot of people do a loop from the West by riding in one way (Interstate 8 to Gila Bend, down AZ 85 to the border, and then to Rocky Point …returning by way of Coastal Highway up through Yuma).

 Distances / time to Rocky Point

-From either Phoenix or Tucson, AZ – approx 4 hours (just one hour from the AZ border)
+From either Phoenix or Tucson, AZ – approx 4 hours (just one hour from the AZ border Lukeville/Sonoyta crossing)